19hours/sg-statutes/Acts/Fire Safety Act.md

 (a) is in accordance with the provisions of his licence and with every condition specified therein; and

-(b) is in such quantities and in such manner and subject to such conditions as may be prescribed in relation to such petroleum or flammable material.
+(b) is in such quantities and in such manner and in accordance with requirements prescribed in relation to such petroleum or flammable material.

+[Act 14 of 2013 wef 01/09/2013]

 (3) No person shall drive any vehicle transporting any class of petroleum or any flammable material by road if —